338 Win Magnum Ammo

 Many major rifle manufacturers offer the .338 Winchester Magnum.
 Winchester, Ruger, Remington, Weatherby and Savage make a few of the more prominent rifles that are chambered for the .338.
 The most common platform is the bolt action rifle, although Browning makes a BAR that is chambered for the .338 as well.

 Virtually every American rifle ammunition manufacturer offers a .338 Winchester Magnum cartridge.
-Federal, Hornady and Cor-Bon offer high performance hunting ammunition with their latest in bullet design to get the most out of this excellent hunting cartridge.
+Federal and Hornady offer high performance hunting ammunition with their latest in bullet design to get the most out of this excellent hunting cartridge.